To be a person is to have a story to tell. –Isak Dinesen

 This is the opposite of #1.
 Select a memory that is focused on a terrible situation.
 What triggered that situation and what happened?
 What was the result?
 For example, this could be a situation where you were bullied.
 Describe what happened, and how it ended for you.
 Did anyone defend you, or help you?
 Or did the bullying continue?

 #3 Frightening Story

 Write a story about a scary or frightening moment in your life.
 What happened?
 How was it scary?
 Are you still frightened?
 Fear is a strong emotion and it motivates people to keep reading and find out what followed.
-Some examples of frightening moments are being trapped in a cave, lost in the woods or in an old house with strange noises.
+Some examples of frightening moments are being trapped in a cave, lost in the woods or inside an old house with strange noises, or a traumatic event.
 A frightening experience could also be any personal event where you didn’t feel safe and were afraid something terrible was going to happen.

 #5 Family Story